-Throughout the lesson there must be planned opportunities for peer and self assessment against the Learning Intention and "Can I..." title as well as the success criteria that have been shared with the children.
+Throughout the lesson there should be planned opportunities for peer and self assessment against the Learning Intention and "Can I..." title as well as the success criteria that have been shared with the children.

-At the beginning of most lessons there should be a recap of prior learning and how it supports the learning happening that day.
+At the beginning of most lessons, there should be a recap of prior learning, how it supports the learning happening that day and what this will lead to (BOLT's).
 It is also good practice to ASK the children at what stage their knowledge of the particular area is.
 This can then be assessed and checked at the end of the lesson using AfL strategies such as 'fist of five' or 'thumbs up/down' to gauge the success of the lesson.